tmtxt/tmtxt.github.com/_drafts/2021-09-03-clean-architecture-with-csharp-net-core-and-mediatr-part-4.md

 # MediatR FTW

-The above design is an Interface design.
+Clean Architecture is an Interface design.
 Everything is connected via Interfaces and their hidden Implementations.
-The requests comes from the Framework to the Business handler via Business interfaces.
-The requests from the Business circle to the database or other services are also activated using Adapter interfaces (so that we can delegate the implementation to other layer).
+A request comes from the Framework layer to the Business handler via a Business interface.
+A request from the Business circle to the database or other services is also activated using an Adapter interface.

-**Mediator** pattern and **MediatR** library are just another way to define the interface and the handler (via the `TRequest`/`TResponse` type).
-In fact, you can simply define your own interface and attach the corresponding implementation through IOC container.
+**Mediator** pattern and **MediatR** library are just another way to write Interfaces and Implementations
+(via the `TRequest`/`TResponse` type).
+In fact, you can simply define your own interface and attach the corresponding implementation through your IOC container.
 However, the main reason I use **MediatR** is because of its excellent dynamic pipeline behavior, which helps me separate most of the cross-cutting concerns out of the main handler, makes everything cleaner and produces a concise, testable handler class.

-A very simple interface and handler in **MediatR** looks like this
+A very simple handler in **MediatR** looks like this

 ```csharp
 public class InsertUser